caleb-bugg/website/content/home/teaching.md

 weight = 60

 +++
-I currently serve as a Part-time Instructor of Mathematics at Georgia State University, Decatur Campus. \
+I currently serve as a Part-time Instructor of Mathematics at Georgia State University.

 I have served as a teaching assistant for the following courses at UC Berkeley: